Emergency Fire Response and Evacuation Plan

 The zones are as follows:

-It is very important that if you have any change of telephone numbers, you contact us at Firewise@thespringsathighrock.org to update us immediately!
+It is very important that if you have any change of telephone numbers that you contact us at Firewise@thespringsathighrock.org to update us immediately!

 Section 5: Preparing for an Evacuation in Advance